GIScience/heigit-disaster-portal/docs/index.md

 2. Delete the area
 3. Edit the area information

-When recalculating a route, it is immediately respected and available for other users of the portal.
+When recalculating a route, the new or changed area is immediately respected and available for other users of the portal.